ladybug-tools/3d-models/index.md

 The content comes in two flavors:

-* Files: models you can copy, linkt to, edit and use and share however you want
+* Files: models you can copy, link to, edit and use and share however you want
 * Galleries: curated set of files, sample content and code you can use to build your own menus, reports and  demos